cjoakim/CosmosAIGraph/impl1/docs/understanding_the_code.md

 ### The FastAPI entry-point modules

-The entry-point for the three microservices are:
+The entry-point for the two microservices are:

 - impl1/app_web/webapp.py
 - impl1/app_graph/websvc.py
-- impl1/app_ai/websvc.py

-These three are very similar in that they create the FastAPI object, load environment variables, configure logging, log the environment variables, and define the HTTP endpoints.
+These two are very similar in that they create the FastAPI object, load environment variables, configure logging, log the environment variables, and define the HTTP endpoints.
 The following is an example from the AI microservice.